 Unsupervised Learning

 Unsupervised learning is a machine learning task that aims to learn a function to describe a hidden structure from unlabeled data.
 Input data is not labeled and does not have a known result.
-Some examples of unsupervised learning are K-means clustering, principal component analysis (PCA), nonlinear independent component analysis (ICA) and long short-term memory (LSTM).
+Some examples of unsupervised learning are: K-means clustering, principal component analysis (PCA), nonlinear independent component analysis (ICA) and long short-term memory (LSTM).

 Reinforcement Learning

 In reinforcement learning (RL), the agent aims to optimize a long-term objective by interacting with the environment based on a trial and error process.
 A goal-oriented learning based on interaction with environment.
-There are several RL algorithms
+There are several RL algorithms: